 Since a 650 credit score makes it more challenging to get the best interest rates and terms on a mortgage, you may want to work on bringing up your score before applying for a home loan.
 Try to pay down your debt and reduce the amount of available credit you’re using on credit cards.
 If you’ve had late payments in the past, try to establish a history of on-time payments.

 Check your credit reports to make sure there are no errors on them.
 If there’s inaccurate information on your credit reports, it could be affecting your credit score in a negative way.
-Reach out to Dovly, an automated credit repair engine, to find out how we can help get credit report errors corrected.
-Try it risk-free with our free membership tier starting today.
+Reach out to Dovly, an AI credit engine that can help you dispute any errors you find on your credit report.
+Try it risk-free with our free membership tier.
+Get in touch with Dovly today.